The main portals TenderMonitor currently monitors

 Go to buy.nsw.gov.au and use the tender search.
 The interface is different from AusTender.
 NSW organises tenders by category and agency, and you can filter by "Open" status to see what is currently accepting submissions.

-You will need to create an account on the buy.nsw platform to download full tender documents.
+You may need to create an account on the buy.nsw platform to download documents or lodge a response for some opportunities.
 Registration is free, but it is another username and password to keep track of.
 The search itself works without an account, so you can browse what is available before committing to signing up.

 How to search QLD QTenders